Point vortex dynamics on K\"ahler twistor spaces: Green's function and the vortex Hamiltonian for

 Let $(M,\omega)$ be a symplectic manifold {and $N \in \mathbb{N}$.
 For $1 \leq k \leq N$, let $\tau_k: \Pi_{k=1}^N M_k \to M$ be} the projection on the $k$th factor and let $\Gamma_1, \dots, \Gamma_N\in\R^{\neq 0}$.
 Consider the space $\mathcal{M}:= \Pi_{k=1}^N M \setminus \Diag_N(M)$ and endow it with the symplectic form $\Omega:=\Omega(\Gamma):= \sum_{k=1}^N \Gamma_k \tau_k^* \omega$.
 Recall Green's function $G: (M \times M) \setminus \Diag_N(M) \to \R$ defined by the expression \eqref{Gr} and define the so-called {\em Robin function} (see also Dritschel $\&$ Boatto \cite{dritschel2015motion})

 The Hamiltonian $H: \mathcal{M} \to \R$,

 describes the dynamics of $N$ vortices with vortex strength $\Gamma_k\in\R^{\neq 0}$ for $k=1,\dots,N$ on the phase space $\mathcal M$.
-Green's function $G$ describes the interaction between pairs of distinct vortices and the Robin function takes self-interactions into account (for more details, see Lin \cite{lin1941motion}).
+Green's function $G$ describes the interaction between pairs of distinct vortices and the Robin function takes self-interactions into account (for more details, see {Boatto \& Koiller \cite{Boatto2015}}).

 To study the vortex dynamics on an explicitly given symplectic manifold, we need explicit formulas for Green's function.
 Unfortunately, Green's functions are explicitly known only for certain classes of manifolds as for instance planes, hyperbolic planes, and $2$-spheres, see Galajinsky \cite{galajinsky2022generalised}, Lim $\&$ Montaldi $\&$ Roberts \cite{lim2001relative}, Montaldi $\&$ Nava-Gaxiola \cite{montaldi2014point}.